emqx/blog/en/202202/emqx-newsletter-202201.md

 In addition, for Enterprise edition, the Lindorm DB integration which was introduced in e4.4.1 will be ported back to e4.3.6.

-## EMQ X Cloud
+## EMQX Cloud

 ### Custom HTTP authentication

-EMQ X Cloud launched the HTTP custom authentication in January.
+EMQX Cloud launched the HTTP custom authentication in January.
 HTTP authentication allows users to connect to a self-built external HTTP application authentication data source, and determine the authentication result according to the data returned by the HTTP API, so as to realize complex authentication and complex access control logic.
 The function of custom HTTP authentication can be configured in [Deployment] - [Deployment Details] - [Authentication].

-The principle of custom HTTP authentication is that EMQ X Cloud uses the current client-related information as parameters in the device connection event, initiates a request to the user-defined authentication service for query permissions, and processes the authentication request through the returned HTTP status code.
+The principle of custom HTTP authentication is that EMQX Cloud uses the current client-related information as parameters in the device connection event, initiates a request to the user-defined authentication service for query permissions, and processes the authentication request through the returned HTTP status code.
 Users can configure parameters for connection authentication and access control.

 ![Custom HTTP authentication](https://static.emqx.net/images/1440c17c75d0e5fb1e57e26aa568596b.png)